SeanKilleen/seankilleen.github.io/_posts/2021-12-19-santa-sleigh-nunit.md

 }
 ```

+{% include santa_checkpoint.html tagname="nunit-08-exception" %}

 ## So, let's see how we did:

 TODO -- recap the requirement paragraph and break it down with checkmarks, plus the number of tests and test cases.

 ## Thanks for Reading, and Happy Holidays!

+I'd love your feedback and comments on this post or any of the associated code.
+Feel free to drop me a line in the comments or privately anytime!

+I hope you and yours stay safe this holiday season, and that you get everything you could possibly want.